tschoonj/homebrew-tap/README.md

 # Tom Schoonjans' personal Homebrew tap

-This personal Homebrew repository provides Formulas for several software packages I am working on that are too obscure for the official Homebrew taps
+This personal Homebrew repository provides Formulas for several software packages I am working on that are too obscure for the official Homebrew taps for now.

 For general information on Homebrew, consult the [official website](http://brew.sh)